Agricultural Producer Vendor Application

 GCHD Description of a "Farmers Market" food establishment (scroll down)

-Link to GCHD Temporary Food Establishment Form for all "potentially hazardous foods" (ie anything that must be refrigerated to remain safe)
+GCHD Temporary Food Establishment Form for all "potentially hazardous foods" (ie anything that must be refrigerated to remain safe - this permit should only be $100)

 Address: 9850-D Emmett F. Lowry Expy./ Suite D-100/ Texas City, TX 77591